 Prejudices are an inherent trait of humans – research shows that we make more decisions based on our own biases instead of facts and logic.
 When conducting a performance appraisal, it is possible for the appraiser to, consciously or unconsciously, formulate bias in favour or against an employee, thereby affecting the outcome of the performance appraisal.

-This refers to the process whereby an appraiser takes a trait of an employee, such as personality trait, physical trait, or previous work experience, and bases their judgement on this one aspect.
+This refers to the process whereby an appraiser takes a trait of an employee, such as a personality trait, physical trait, or previous work experience, and bases their judgement on this one aspect.
 For example, if an employee always exceeds performance expectations, an employer may generalise based on this, rather than conduct a thorough and objective performance review.

 This is why it is important to conduct evaluations that are accurate and allow managers to analyse observable results that cannot be misconstrued through interpretation.
-This is where real-time performance management software can help as it can continuously collect information to be used in performance evaluations.
+This is where real-time performance appraisal software can help as it can continuously collect information to be used in performance evaluations.

 Extended periods between appraisals